ouzi-dev/test-infra/README.md

 - **Support WIP PRs by blocking merging if the PR is in draft mode or title starts with WIP:**
 - **Supports PR approvals by /approve**
 - **Supports /lgtm with automatic approval**

+To see the current running jobs, visit [Deck](https://prow.test-infra.ouzi.io/)

 ## OWNERS